Simulating and comparing the quantum and classical mechanical motion of two hydrogen atoms: Association--dissociation model of the neutral hydrogen molecule

-where $\Phi_0$ is molecular ground orbital, $\Phi_1$ is molecular excited orbital, $0_1$ is excited orbital of the first nucleus, $0_2$ is excited orbital of the second nucleus.
-Possible only for atomic excited orbitals is orbital hybridization.
-Hybridization is impossible for the atomic ground orbitals $-1_1$ and $-1_2$.
-The electrons will be bound in the potential wells that each nucleus creates around itself.
-The formation of H$_2$ caused by the association reaction of two hydrogen atoms, accompanied by orbital hybridization and covalent bond formation, is depicted in panel Fig. \ref{fig:AssDissModel} (b).
-The decomposition of H$_2$ caused by the dissociation reaction of these hydrogen atoms, accompanied by orbital de-hybridization and covalent bond breaking, is depicted in panel Fig. \ref{fig:AssDissModel} (c).
+where $\Phi_0$ is the ground-state molecular orbital, $\Phi_1$ is the excited-state molecular orbital, $0_1$ is the excited orbital of the first nucleus, and $0_2$ is the excited orbital of the second nucleus.
+Orbital hybridization can only occur in the excited state energy levels of atoms, while ground state orbitals (such as $-1_1$ and $-1_2$) do not meet this condition.
+In this model, electrons are bound in potential wells around the atomic nuclei.
+Fig. \ref{fig:AssDissModel} (b) depicts the process of two hydrogen atoms associating through orbital hybridization and covalent bond formation to form $\text{H}_2$; in contrast, Fig. \ref{fig:AssDissModel} (c) shows the reverse process of $\text{H}_2$ dissociating into hydrogen atoms, in which orbital dehybridization and covalent bond breaking occur simultaneously.

-We introduce the second quantization \cite{Dirac1927, Fock1932} for describing the Hilbert space.
-As a result, the entire system's Hilbert space for quantum states is $\mathcal{C}$ and takes the following form \begin{widetext}
+We employ the second quantization formalism \cite{Dirac1927, Fock1932} to construct the Hilbert space.
+As a result, the total Hilbert space takes the following form:

-\end{widetext} where $p_{i,i\in\left\{1,2,\cdots,5\right\}}$ is the number of photons, here $\omega^{\uparrow}$, $\omega^{\downarrow}$ are the modes of photon for electron transition between molecular orbitals, $\Omega^{\uparrow}$, $\Omega^{\downarrow}$ are the modes of photon for electron transition between atomic orbitals and $\Omega^s$ is the mode of photon for spin-flip in atomic system.
-In this paper, we suppose that every type of photon has a sufficiently large wavelength to interact with an electron located in any cavity. $l_{i,i\in\left\{1,2,\cdots,8\right\}}$ describes orbital state: $l_i=1$ --- the orbital is occupied by one electron, $l_i=0$ --- the orbital is freed.
-The states of the nuclei are denoted by $|k\rangle_n$: $k=0$ --- state of nuclei, gathering together in one cavity, $k=1$ --- scattering in different cavities.
+where $p_{i\in\{1,2,\dots,5\}}$ denotes the number of photons in each mode: $\omega^{\uparrow}$ and $\omega^{\downarrow}$ are the photon modes corresponding to electron transitions between molecular orbitals, $\Omega^{\uparrow}$ and $\Omega^{\downarrow}$ are the photon modes for electron transitions between atomic orbitals, and $\Omega^{s}$ is the photon mode for spin-flips in the atomic system.
+In this paper, we assume that all photon modes have sufficiently large wavelengths to interact with electrons in any cavity. $l_{i\in\{1,2,\dots,8\}}$ denotes the orbital state: $l_i = 1$ indicates that the orbital is occupied by one electron, and $l_i = 0$ indicates that the orbital is unoccupied.
+The states of the nuclei are denoted by $|k\rangle_n$: $k = 0$ corresponds to both nuclei being localized in the same cavity, and $k = 1$ corresponds to the nuclei being distributed in different cavities.

-The coupled-system Hamiltonian of the association-dissociation model with consideration of rotating wave approximation (RWA, see Appx. \ref{appx:RWA}) is expressed by the total energy operator
+The coupled-system Hamiltonian of the association--dissociation model with consideration of the rotating wave approximation (RWA; see Appx. \ref{appx:RWA}) is expressed by the total energy operator:

-$H_{\mathcal{A}}$ denotes the associative Hamiltonian and takes the following form
+$H_{\mathcal{A}}$ denotes the associative Hamiltonian and takes the following form: